Optimizing pandas.read_fwf for 1GB NACHA Files: Production-Grade Ingestion for ACH Reconciliation

 "record_type", "routing_number", "account_number",

-"amount_raw", "individual_name", "addenda_indicator", "trace_number"
+"amount_raw", "individual_name", "addenda_indicator", "trace_number",

 ]

-# Strict dtype mapping eliminates inference overhead
+# Strict dtype mapping eliminates inference overhead and pins the memory factor f.

-NACHA_DTYPE: Dict[str, str] = {
+NACHA_DTYPE: Dict[str, object] = {

 "record_type": "category",

-"routing_number": "string",
+"routing_number": pd.StringDtype(),

-"account_number": "string",
+"account_number": pd.StringDtype(),

-"amount_raw": "string",
+"amount_raw": pd.StringDtype(),

-"individual_name": "string",
+"individual_name": pd.StringDtype(),

 "addenda_indicator": "category",

-"trace_number": "string",
+"trace_number": pd.StringDtype(),

 }